onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 curve, however it is incredibly worthwhile.
 Our confidence in our product has been greatly increased, and has proven helpful when reproducing issues seen in the wild that would otherwise be difficult.
-Jepsen will also provide further confidence in refactoring our code, including building other forms of fault tolerance into our system.
+Jepsen will also provide further confidence in re-factoring our code, including building other forms of fault tolerance into our system.

 Retrieve your application's logs upon test completion.
 This one should be